MathiewMay/tux-mod-manager/README.md

  - 🔴 Create cli commands, example to launch a game from steam with a specifc profile without having to use the mod manager

 ## Build instructions
-Be warned that until i publish a "stable" version building the software is not recommanded as it might not be stable.
+Be warned that until a "stable" version is published building the software is not recommanded other than for testing as it might not be stable.

 soon.